eliduenisch/humanActivityRecognition/README.md

-for details about this repository please have a look at [the gh-pages](http://eliduenisch.github.io/humanActivityRecognition/)
+for an html version of the analysis please have a look at [the gh-pages](http://eliduenisch.github.io/humanActivityRecognition/)